What is Neck Pain and How Does Your Posture Affect Your Neck?

 Neck positioning, or, posture is how the head and spine are fixed in space while sitting or standing.
 Therefore, any movement away from balance and ease can negatively affect your neck and any future discomfort.
 A significant factor in head and neck positioning is the effect of gravity.
 The more the head is out of alignment, the greater the pressure on the neck.
 Therefore, it is essential to maintain good stance habits to avoid straining unnecessary muscles, tendons, or ligaments in the neck and shoulder region!

 The job of the spinal muscles is to provide stability and control.
 Neck pain or stiffness can occur if muscle strength around your spine isn’t strong enough to hold your body in place, or even upright.
 So it’s important to keep these muscles active throughout the day.
+Severe pain may require medical intervention if it is caused by nerve or spinal cord compression.

 A healthy, active lifestyle makes a huge difference in maintaining proper alignment.
 Staying mobile and engaging in regular whole-body approaches to exercise conditions all parts of your body, including neck musculature – and those muscles that provide support from below.